 Few people, if anyone, can oppose supportive housing once they've seen it with their own eyes.
 But for those who can't attend a supportive housing residence tour, video may be the next best thing.
 The video clips below offer an intimate, informative glimpse into the day-to-day life of supportive housing.

-Watch dozens of videos from the 2012 and 2013 New York State Supportive Housing Conference on the Network's YouTube channel.
+Watch more than 100 videos from the 2012 and 2013 New York State Supportive Housing Conference on the Network's YouTube channel.

 A profile of Common Ground's The Times Square, America's largest supportive housing residence, produced by 60 Minutes.